 Grading Season Exceptions

-The following activities do not require a GSE, even outside the grading season:
+The following activities do not require an exception, even outside the grading season:

 - Up to 3 cubic yards of soil disturbance (when not part of a larger project) if completed within 48 hours and the site is stabilized to prevent erosion

-- Paving, if all grading and base compaction is already completed
+- Paving, if all grading and base compaction is already complete

 - Driveway (Paved access is required)